omatrot/wkwebview/README.md

 # wkwebview

-This repo contains a small ios App that exhibits a problem with wkwebview on some iOS devices.
+This repo contains a small Swift iOS App that exhibits a problem with wkwebview on some iOS devices.

 it displays a map with trucks images at its center.